Contact Information

 We recommend reading this guide to help you get started with the process of registering with the PDMP.

-Even though your business license is not required to practice medicine in Alaska, it is required to do business as a locum tenens independent contractor.
+Even though a business license is not required to practice medicine in Alaska, it is required to do business as a locum tenens independent contractor.
+For that reason, you will be required to obtain a business license before signing a contract for your first WMS Assignment.

-You will need both an Alaska business license and an Alaska professional license in order to work as an independent contractor with WMS.
-Please note that you must have your AK business license in place before your first assignment begins.
 Most providers choose to set up a simple Assumed Business Name (sole proprietorship) for their contract work, but some create LLCs or register existing LLCs in Alaska as foreign entities.
-We suggest you discuss this decision with a Certified Public Accountant if you have questions about tax implications for busines type.
+We suggest you discuss this decision with a Certified Public Accountant if you have questions about tax implications for business type.

 - To setup a sole proprietorship, visit this website